 If you have sore glutes after a workout, you know they are literally a pain in the butt.
 Oftentimes, this soreness is a normal side effect of an intense workout.
 Other times, muscle soreness in the legs and buttocks can indicate injury.

-Pain in the gluteus maximus after working out can signify delayed onset muscle soreness, sciatica pain or a muscle strain injury.
-Pain in the gluteus maximus can make normal daily activities difficult and often results from workouts like squats, lunges and step ups.
+Pain in the gluteus maximus, medius or minimus after working out can be caused by delayed onset muscle soreness, sciatica pain or a muscle strain injury.
+This soreness can make normal daily activities difficult and occurs after strengthening exercises.
+For example. you might notice lower back and glute pain after squats.
 If pain persists for over a week or is debilitating, consult your doctor.